Doping in Russia: In Russia

 Vladimir Putin awards Alexandr Zubkov at the ceremonies for Russian athletes, 24 February 2014.
 Zubkov would be stripped of his gold medals 3 and a half years later.

-Some Russians described the allegations as an anti-Russian plot while others stated that Russia was "just doing what the rest of the world does".
+Some Russians described the allegations as an anti-Russian plot while others stated that Russia was "just doing what the rest of the world does", also claims that it is being targeted and framed due to political events in Crimea.
 Russian President Vladimir Putin said that Russia had "never supported any violations in sport, we have never supported it at the state level, and we will never support this" and that the allegations were part of an "anti-Russia policy" by the West.
 Aleksey Pushkov, chairman of Russia's parliamentary foreign affairs committee, said that the IAAF's decision to uphold its ban was "an act of political revenge against Russia for its independent foreign policy".
 A member of Russia's parliament, Vadim Dengin, stated, "The entire doping scandal is a pure falsification, invented to discredit and humiliate Russia."
 After the Court of Arbitration for Sport turned down an appeal by Russian athletes, pole vaulter Yelena Isinbayeva wrote, "Let all those pseudo-clean foreign athletes breathe a sigh of relief and win their pseudo gold medals in our absence.
 They always did fear strength."
 The Ministry of Foreign Affairs called the ruling a "crime against sport".
 A poll by the Levada Center found that 14% of Russians believed that the country's competitors had doped in Sochi, 71% did not believe WADA's reports, and 15% decided not to answer.

 A spokesman for Putin called Stepanova a "Judas".
 The Russian media have also criticised the Stepanovs.
 Yuliya Stepanova said, "All the news stories call me a traitor and not just traitor but a traitor to the Motherland."
 Vitaly Stepanov said, "I wasn't trying to expose Russia, I was trying to expose corrupt sports officials that are completely messing up competitions not just inside the country but globally."
 Frankfurter Allgemeine Zeitung reported that the Russian media portrayed the German documentaries as "part of a Western conspiracy with the aim of weakening the great nation that Vladimir Putin lifted from its knees".
 Hajo Seppelt had the "impression that he and the Stepanovs were being styled as enemies of the state".